digital-asset/daml/triggers/simulations/contention.rst

 Simulation Use Case Example: Impact of Uncontrolled Contention
 ==============================================================

-As triggers interact with the ledger asynchronously and the ledger *may* also process transactions concurrently, there is a high risk that multiple changes (e.g. exercises, archives, etc.) to the same contract might overlap each other.
+Triggers, like any other code that uses a ledger API client, interact with the ledger asynchronously and the ledger *may* also process transactions concurrently, hence there is a high risk that multiple changes (e.g. exercises, archives, etc.) to the same contract might overlap each other.
 When this happens, contention is said to occur.

 In the following use-case simulations we explore some of the consequences in not controlling contention.